aryan109/Gaze_controller/README.md

   -fd FD  :  path to face detection model

-  -lr LR   : path to facial landmark detecction model
+  -lr LR   : the path to facial landmark detection model

-  -hp HP   : path to face head pose estimation model
+  -hp HP   : the path to face head pose estimation model

-  -ge GE   : path to gaze estimation model
+  -ge GE   : the path to gaze-estimation model

   -cmp CMP : set to true if want path to custom model

-  -o O     : path to output file (mp4)
+  -o O     : the path to the output file (mp4)

-  -of OF    flag to generate output file by default true, set to False to skip autput file generation
+  -of OF    flag to generate output file by default true, set to False to skip output file generation

 ## Benchmarks

-face detection model loading time is :0.17 sec
+face detection model loading time is:0.17 sec

-facial landmark detection model loading time is :0.08 sec
+facial landmark detection model loading time is:0.08 sec

-head pose estimation model loading time is :0.08 sec gaze estimation model loading time is :0.10 sec
+head pose estimation model loading time is:0.08 sec gaze estimation model loading time is:0.10 sec

-total model loading time : 0.45 sec
+total model loading time: 0.45 sec

 ### average pointer movement time with different pression and speed:-